Overview

 I can't find a channel in the dropdown

-Only standard (public) channels are shown.
-Private channels are not supported.
-If a channel is missing, check that it is not set to private in Teams.
+Likely cause: Private channels are not supported by the integration.Fix: Only standard (public) channels are shown.
+Check that the channel you’re looking for is not set to private in Teams.

 A team member is not receiving DMs